Which Zermatt / Cervinia ski pass do I need?

-Note that children 0-9 inclusive ski for free, between 10 and 15 at 50% price, between 16 and 20 at a 15% discount, and seniors over 65 at 10%.
+Note that children 0-8 inclusive ski for free, between 9 and 15 (inclusive) at 50% price, and between 16 and 19 (inclusive) at a 15% discount.
 On Saturdays, children under the age of 16 ski for free.

-The refundable deposit of CHF 5 on the ski-pass is not included in the prices below.
+There is a refundable deposit of CHF 5 on the ski-pass which is not included in the prices below.

 This covers all of Zermatt, Cervinia, and Valtournenche.